lemrey/sdk-nrfxlib/nrf_modem/doc/architecture.rst

 Shared memory configuration
 ***************************

+The Modem library implements a communication interface between the application core and the modem core by using a shared memory area to exchange data.
-The shared memory area can be located anywhere within the first 128 kilobytes of RAM (lowest addresses) and it is logically divided into the following four regions:
+The shared memory area can be located anywhere within the first 128 kilobytes of RAM (lowest addresses).

+In bootloader mode, see :ref:`nrf_modem_bootloader`, the shared memory must be one continous partition with size ``NRF_MODEM_SHMEM_BOOTLOADER_SIZE``.
+The application can configure the location of this region within the first 128 kilobytes of RAM.
+The application is responsible for reserving the memory area before passing it onto the library.
+The library accepts the memory configuration as parameters to the :c:func:`nrf_modem_bootloader_init` function through the :c:struct:`nrf_modem_bootloader_init_params`.

+In normal operating mode the shared memory is logically divided into the following four regions:

 * Control
 * TX